Friday was the “Safe Mode” day in a ransomware attack

 Backup your data

 Backing-up your data is among the most important thing you need to do on a regular basis.
-If somehow, your system or network gets hacked, you will still be able to recover information you had on your computer.
+If somehow, your system or network gets hacked, you will still be able to recover the information you had on your computer.
 If a hacker asks for a $300 ransom, you might not need to dig into your wallet.

 Photo source: pexels.com